 Discussing and planning your medical future is crucial.

 There’s no greater gift than deciding in advance what your goals, values, and preferences would be for your future medical care.
 This step will allow you to plan for unexpected consequences.
 It will be the last gift you can give.

 - Why do families need advance care planning?

 - What are the consequences of procrastinating for advance care planning?

 - Where do I start exploring care options?

 Discussing and documenting your wishes, and appointing a representative to make those decisions if you cannot, is a priceless gift.
-Family members often face the difficult position of deciding what medical course to follow for a loved one.
+But, unfortunately, family members often face the difficult position of deciding what medical course to follow for a loved one.
 Why?
-Because there was no organized planning involved.
+Because organized planning never happened.

 Why Advance Care Planning Matters